sgametrio/word-sense-disambiguation/README.md

 	* Completely wrong disambiguations
 	* Stats for POS
 	* ...
-	* Make .json readable by external program that can create graphs and visual information
+	* Make .json readable by external program that can create graphs and visual information (plotly.js or chart.js for example)
 * Use indipendent dictionary (add Adapter for BabelNet, for example)
 * (!!!!)
 Refactor graph structure
+* TODO: Make this CI/CD and schedule evaluation every night on latest commit